transdigiware/blockchain/enterprise_upgrade_tool.md

 After {{site.data.keyword.IBM_notm}} has completed upgrading your Enterprise Plan network from Fabric v1.1 to v1.4.3, you can find the upgrade tool on your Enterprise Plan Network Monitor.
 Go to the **Overview** page and click **Upgrade tool**.
 The tool opens in a separate URL of your browser.
 You can return to this URL to open the tool without using the Network Monitor.
 You can exit the tool after each step is complete without losing your work.

 If you are not able to see the **Upgrade tool** button, your Enterprise Plan network needs to be upgraded to Fabric v1.4 or your ordering service needs to be migrated to RAFT.

+While you are using the upgrade tool, you cannot use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console or APIs to add or remove nodes from your network.
+If you want to remove upgraded nodes for any reason, such as a deployment failure, you need to remove the nodes using the upgrade tool.
+Otherwise, your Enterprise Plan network and your network on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 will become out of synch.
+You can use the console to add or remove nodes from your network when the upgrade is complete.
+{:note}

 ## Create an instance of the {{site.data.keyword.blockchainfull_notm}} Platform 2.0